All Episodes

 I'm more interested in college football.

-And where I grew up, it's it's a it has a lot more to do with professional sports, professional hockey, professional basketball, professional baseball, professional, you know, you name the sport, we got it.
+And where I grew up, it has a lot more to do with professional sports, professional hockey, professional basketball, professional baseball, professional, you know, you name the sport, we got it.

-And but it's very different, and I find myself now drawn to college sports, and I've seen a little, I haven't seen a lot of the politics infusing itself into you know, it into sports and colleges.
+And I've seen a little, I haven't seen a lot of the politics infusing itself into, you know, into sports and colleges.

 They get scholarships out of this.